Using CVE Visualizations

 Above the table is a search box you can use to find and filter the packages listed.
 To the left of this search box is a drop-down menu you can use to select which version of the image you want to find the SBOM for as well as what architecture (either x86_64 or arm64).

 Finally, to the right of the search box is a button labeled Download SBOM.
-If the image is a free Starter Container or a container image your organization has access to, you can click this button to download the SBOM (in the SPDX format) to your machine.
+If the image is a Free Container or a container image your organization has access to, you can click this button to download the SBOM (in the SPDX format) to your machine.

 Note that Chainguard began generating SBOMs for its images on November 15, 2023.
 For this reason, any versions of a given container image that were released before that date will not have any SBOM data to show.